 Although leaving India is what you want, you certainly don’t want to forget about its culture and customs.
-Remaining in contact with your language, culinary and traditions is very important to make sure you and your family have a successful adaptation in Portugal.
+Remaining in contact with your language, cuisine and traditions is very important to make sure you and your family have a successful adaptation to Portugal.
 That’s why it’s so important to be around fellow compatriots.

 Fortunately, Portugal has a large migrant Indian population, the 5th largest in Europe, in different social classes.
 Even the prime minister of Portugal, Antonio Costa, who is head of government, has ties to India and Goa through his father.
 He was Europe’s first elected head of government of Indian descent.

 According to the Embassy of India in Lisbon, Portugal has a large Indian-origin diaspora of about 90,000 and another 30,000 Indian nationals.